it’s always been for someone else’s father that i celebrated -

 my question may have been silenced, but i kept on waiting …

-and then paradox of paradoxes when he’d arrived:
+and then paradox of paradoxes when he would arrive:

 i was so very intensely shy